Epistemic Familiarity is Associated With Belief Stability in Large Language Models: Mass-Mean Results

-We repeated the label perturbation experiments using the \texttt{Mean Difference} probe proposed by Marks and Tegmark~\cite{marks2310geometry}.
-It estimates a ``truth direction'' by taking the vector difference between the mean activation of \texttt{True} statements and that of \texttt{False} statements, optionally scaled by the inverse covariance matrix of the data.
-This approach is inherently sensitive to differences in the centroids and covariance structure of the data, which leads to strong instability in the learned decision boundary when \texttt{Neither} statements are included alongside true and false examples.
-The \texttt{Mean Difference} probe show considerably greater variability across LLMs than \texttt{sAwMIL} (Fig.~\ref{appendix:fig:boundary_heatmaps_mean_diff}).
-While \texttt{sAwMIL} yields consistent decision boundary rotation corresponding to specific perturbations, particularly the \texttt{Synthetic} perturbation, the \texttt{Mean Difference} probe exhibits near-orthogonal boundary shifts for certain LLMs regardless of perturbation.
-In addition, Table~\ref{appendix:tab:flips_mean_diff} shows that, unlike with \texttt{sAwMIL}, the \texttt{Fictional} perturbation produces the largest number of prediction flips across all three datasets, and the Word Definitions dataset exhibits the fewest total flips.
-We interpret these discrepancies as artifacts of the \texttt{Mean Difference} probe’s reliance on dataset centroids: when statement activations are well separated, as with \texttt{Fictional} statements, class-label perturbations can induce disproportionately large changes in the estimated decision boundary.
-This instability reflects probe sensitivity rather than genuine representational instability in the LLMs.
-Accordingly, the \texttt{Mean Difference} probe is less well suited for quantifying representational stability than \texttt{sAwMIL}.
+We repeat the representational perturbation experiments using the \texttt{Mass-Mean} probe~\cite{marks2024geometry} to supplement the \texttt{sAwMIL} results. \texttt{Mass-Mean} estimates a ``truth direction'' by taking the vector difference between the centroids of the \texttt{True} and \texttt{False} activations, optionally scaled by the inverse covariance matrix of the data.
+This approach is inherently sensitive to differences in the centroids and covariance structure of the data, which leads to strong instability when \texttt{Neither} statements are included alongside \texttt{True} and \texttt{False} examples.
+The \texttt{Mass-Mean} probe shows considerably greater instability compared to \texttt{sAwMIL} (Fig.~\ref{fig:llm_level_mass_mean}), with retraction rates ranging from about $0.3$ to close to $1.0$ under the noise perturbation.
+This result is consistent across almost all LLMs (Tab.~\ref{tab:aggregate_mass_mean_counts}).
+We note, however, that the \texttt{Synthetic (TF)} and \texttt{Synthetic (Fi)} perturbations still produce the most expansions and retractions across domains if we exclude the \texttt{Noise} perturbation.
+We interpret these discrepancies as artifacts of the \texttt{Mass-Mean} probe’s reliance on dataset centroids.
+This instability, therefore, reflects probe sensitivity rather than genuine representational instability in the LLMs.
+Accordingly, the \texttt{Mass-Mean} probe is less well suited for quantifying stability within \framework\ than \texttt{sAwMIL}.

 \end{appendices}